Sneaker679/geodpy/README.md

     "events"       : None,
 }
 ```
-You can simpy unpack this in as function parameters.
+You can simpy unpack this as function parameters.
 Upon running, the code will solve the differential equation system established by the `Geodesics` object.

 You can also calculate the norm of the velocity vector for each point using the `calculate_velocities` method of the `Body` object.
 The results will be store in the `body.vel_norm` class attribute.

 #### 5. Plot your data
 The results are stored in the `body.pos` and `body.vel` class attributes.
 However, the raw results, directly given by `solve_ivp` are stored in the `body.solver_result` class attribute, should you need them.
 As you may have guessed, `body.pos` and `body.vel` are respectively the position and velocity vectors of your body following the geodesic.
 To get the proper time (also known as the "interval") for each point, call `body.s`.

 This project can also plot your data automatically and according to your coordinate system.
-To do this, import `BodyPlotter` from `geodpy`.
-Create a `BodyPlotter` object by feeding the constructor your `Body` object.
-The class offers the following methods:
+To do this, import one of the non-abstract plotter classes located in `geodpy/plotter.py` and instantiate it.
+The object will offer the following methods originating the abstract class `BodyPlotter`:
 ```python
 plot(title: str)
 save_plot(file_name: str)